 Hand the bowl of water around your group.
 Bless and sprinkle one another with the water.

 EACH: Baptism calls us to be people of hope and new life.

-hat if it is our affections that pull us more strongly to accomplish our dreams than the ascetic disciplines we often consider?
+hat if it is our affections that pull us more strongly to accomplish our dreams than the ascetic disciplines we often put our trust in.